Meningioma treatment

 Radiotherapy may be used in the following circumstances:

-- if all of your tumour can’t be removed, then radiotherapy may be used after surgery
+- If all of your tumour can’t be removed, then radiotherapy may be used after surgery

-- if the tumour is in part of the brain which means it’s not possible to operate on (known as a non-operable tumour)
+- If the tumour is in part of the brain which means it’s not possible to operate on (known as a non-operable tumour)

-- if your tumour has come back (also known as a recurrent tumour).
+- If your tumour has come back (also known as a recurrent tumour).

 SRS and SRT allow high doses of radiation to be given to a very focussed, precise area.
-It’s only suitable for small tumours (less than 3cm at the widest part) but it can be used instead of surgery to avoid risking damage to crucial parts of the brain.
+It’s only suitable for small tumours (less than 3cm at the widest part) but it can be used instead of surgery to avoid risking damage to crucial part of the brain.

 Grade 2 or 3 meningioma treatment